AntonVanAssche/Dotfiles/.github/README.md

 ├── .github                                 # Directory containing GitHub repository-related files.
 ├── .gitignore                              # File containing list of files/folders to ignore by Git.
 ├── .gitmodules                             # File containing list of dependencies.
-├── setup
-│   ├── dotfiles
-│   │   ├── dirs.sh                         # Script to create necessary directories.
-│   │   └── dotfiles.sh                     # Script to install dotfiles.
-│   ├── fonts
-│   │   └── fonts.sh                        # Script to install fonts required by my configurations.
-│   ├── gnome
-│   │   ├── conky.sh                        # Script to install and configure Conky.
-│   │   ├── defaults.sh                     # # Script to configure my Gnome-Shell defaults.
-│   │   ├── favorites.sh                    # Script to configure my dash.
-│   │   ├── gnoti.sh                        # Script to install Gnoti (a Gnome-Shell extension).
-│   │   ├── packages.sh                     # Script to install all dependencies required by my Gnome-Shell configuration.
-│   │   ├── privacy.sh                      # Script to make Gnome-Shell more privacy friendly.
-│   │   ├── shortcuts.sh                    # Script to configure my keyboard bindings.
-│   │   ├── theme.sh                        # Script to set system theme.
-│   │   └── wallpaper.sh                    # Script to set wallpaper.
-│   └── packages
-│       ├── chat.sh                         # Script to install all chat applications I use on a daily basis.
-│       ├── develop.sh                      # Script to install the development tools I use.
-│       ├── misc.sh                         # Script to install miscellaneous applications.
-│       ├── music.sh                        # Script to install music players like Spotify.
-│       ├── office.sh                       # Script to install Office tools I use.
-│       ├── remove.sh                       # Script to remove unused applications from the default Fedora install.
-│       └── torrent.sh                      # Script to install some torrenting tools.
 ├── setup.sh                                # Main installation script.
 └── src
     ├── .bash_profile                       # Bash configuration to load when logging into my system.